Local Colour: Experiments in Nature

 Late Nights at UNSW Galleries

 The craft festival includes a short film about Sydney weaver and UNSW Lecturer Liz Williamson made by Angus Lee Forbes, Obsessed: Compelled to make.
-Liz Williamson curated 'Local Colour: Experiments in Nature' at UNSW Galleries which will remain open until 7pm for visitors to explore before attending the nearby film festival at Chauvel Cinemas.
+Liz Williamson curated 'Local Colour: Experiments in Nature' UNSW Galleries, staying open late until 7pm for visitors to explore before attending the nearby film festival at Chauvel Cinemas.